jxsvoboda/sycek/README.md

 conversion from/to integer or arithmetic on enum types is allowed.
 This can lead to errors.
 Syc pretends that enums are strictly typed.
 Implicit conversion from/to other type (e.g. integer) will produce a warning.

-Arithmetic on enum types will produce a warning, with the exception of adding/subtracting an integer to/from an enum.
+Arithmetic on strict enum types: It is allowed to add an integer to an enum or to subtract integer from an enum (but not vice vesa), the result is an enum.
+(Pre/post inc-/decrement also work).

+It is allowed to subtract two values of the same enum type (the result is an integer).

 It is also allowed to compare two values of the same enum type.
+Other operations (e.g. mutiplication, adding two enums and so on) will produce a warning.

 Trying to use an enum where a logic value is expected will also produce a warning.